 I had never met Herb prior to hearing him speak to the Kaleo’s at Kids Across America in Branson, Missouri.
-This camp is an urban sports camp which has been ministering for the past 26 years, and each year as many as 9,000 kids get a one week fun-filled camp experience at no cost to them!
-One of the primary reasons Cathy and I moved to Branson in 2005 was to be close to our daughter Mary Kay, her husband Dave Janke and their 2 daughters Rebecca and Sara Beth.
+This camp is an urban sports camp which has been ministering for the past thirty years, and each year as many as nine thousand kids get a one week, fun-filled camp experience at no cost to them.
+One of the primary reasons Cathy and I moved to Branson in 2005 was to be close to our daughter Mary Kay, her husband Dave Janke and their two daughters Rebecca and Sara Beth.
 Dave has been on the staff at Kids Across America since its’ inception in the early 1990’s.
-This brilliant camp concept was born out of the ministry and hearts of Spike White and his son Joe who were the leaders of Kanakuk Kamps which had operated in Branson over 70 years previous.
-These camps give kids from ages 6 through 18 the opportunity to have a fantastic camp experience combined with a major emphasis on Christian living.
-Because inner-city kids could not afford the cost of a week at camp, Kids Across America (KAA) provides them the means and the beautiful camp grounds on Table Rock Lake in Golden, Missouri.
+This brilliant camp concept was born out of the ministry and hearts of Spike White and his son Joe who were the leaders of Kanakuk Kamps which had operated in Branson over seventy years.
+These camps give kids from ages six through eighteen the opportunity to have a fantastic camp experience combined with a major emphasis on Christian living.
+Because inner-city kids could not afford the cost of a week at camp, Kids Across America (KAA) provides the means and the beautiful camp grounds on Table Rock Lake in Golden, Missouri.

-Many of the kids from cities like Kansas City, Dallas, St. Louis and Chicago come to the 3 camps in the Missouri Ozarks having never seen a tree growing in the woods nor experienced the loving environment they find at KAA.
+Many of the kids from cities like Kansas City, Dallas, St. Louis and Chicago come to the camp in the Missouri Ozarks having never seen a tree growing in the woods nor experienced such a loving environment they find at KAA.
 From the moment they set foot on the camp grounds they are loved, hugged, encouraged and challenged to be the kind of kids God wants them to be.
-The total atmosphere is so unreal to most of the first time campers they are speechless but soon understand they are among friends who love Jesus and love them as special expressions of God’s grace.
-It is not uncommon for the kids to receive Jesus Christ as their Savior before the week is over.
+The total atmosphere is so unreal to the first time campers they are speechless but soon understand they are among friends who love Jesus and love them as well.
+It is not uncommon for the kids to receive the gift of life Jesus Christ offers before the week is over.

 The counselors who accompany the kids from their individual cities and stay with them the entire week are called kaleos (Greek for “called or invited”).
 During the week kaleos attend talks and training sessions by camp leaders intended to challenge and encourage them in their Christian walk.
 Guest speakers are invited from various places to add to their total experience.
 Herb Hodges was a frequent guest speaker, and I happened to be present when he was speaking one morning.
 Herb gave the following account of his spiritual journey: